Subject: Frenulectomy (frenectomy, frenotomy) or frenuloplasty

 The frenum is a restraining structure consisting of connective tissue covered by a mucous membrane that attaches the cheek, lips and/or tongue to the associated dental mucosa.
 The frenum may be excised when the tongue has limited mobility and is diagnosed as ankyloglossia (tongue-tied); when the frenum is contributing to a large diastema (space) between teeth; when the frenum is interfering with a prosthetic appliance; or when it is contributing to the etiology of periodontal disease and/or to recession of the gingival tissue.1

-According to the CDT 2011-2012 nomenclature, a frenulectomy (frenectomy or frenotomy) is a "separate procedure" (not in conjunction with another surgical procedure such as a free soft tissue graft, subepithelial connective tissue graft or soft tissue allograft).1 The CDT 2011-2012 descriptors for free soft tissue graft procedure, subepithelial connective tissue graft procedure and soft tissue allograft procedures indicate that these procedures may be used to eliminate the pull of frena and muscle attachments2 and as such, frenectomy/frenulectomy/frenotomy /frenuloplasty would be considered incidental to the soft tissue graft procedure.
+Based on the CDT 2014 nomenclature, a frenulectomy (frenectomy or frenotomy) is a "separate procedure" (not in conjunction with another surgical procedure such as a free soft tissue graft, subepithelial connective tissue graft or soft tissue allograft).1 The CDT 2011-2012 descriptors for free soft tissue graft procedure, subepithelial connective tissue graft procedure and soft tissue allograft procedures indicate that these procedures may be used to eliminate the pull of frena and muscle attachments2 and as such, frenectomy/frenulectomy/frenotomy /frenuloplasty would be considered incidental to the soft tissue graft procedure.

 A common type of frenectomy is a lingual frenectomy.
 This procedure is performed on patients who have been diagnosed with ankyloglossia.
 In these individuals, the frenum attachment of the tongue is attached to the lower jaw in such a position that it prevents unrestricted movement of the tongue and typically affects speech.
 The procedure involves inferior repositioning of the attachment of the lingual frenum to enhance protrusive and lateral movement of the tongue and subsequent improvement of speech and deglutition.